Turkey in the Eurovision Song Contest 1980: At Eurovision

+The contest was broadcast on TRT Televizyon (with commentary by Bülend Özveren), and on radio station Radyo 3 (with commentary by Şebnem Savaşçı).

 On the night of the contest Pekkan performed second in the running order following Austria and preceding Greece.
 At the close of the voting the song received 23 points, placing 15th in a field of 19 countries.
-This result was seen by disappointment both by Pekkan and the Turkish audience.

 The Turkish jury awarded its 12 points to the Netherlands.